jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 ~~~

 # Acknowledgments
-Technical and editorial reviews and comments were provided by the colleagues at CleverReach, the colleagues at Certified Senders Alliance and eco.de,
+Technical and editorial reviews were provided by the colleagues at CleverReach,
+the colleagues at Certified Senders Alliance and eco.de, Levent Ulucan (Inxmail),
 Arne Allisat and Tobias Herkula (1&1 Mail & Media) and Sven Krohlas (BFK Edv-consulting).

 --- back